-In partnership with the Co-op and Easi-Works (Autism Plus) we are running a community art project over the winter.
+In partnership with the Co-op and Easi Works (Autism Plus) we are running a community art project over the winter and spring.
 Our aim is to create a community art installation consisting of 1,000 colourful butterflies under the library’s willow tree.

-The installation will be a reflection of the year 2020 and how its challenges have affected us all.
+The art installation will be a striking and memorable reflection of the years 2020 and 2021 and how their particular challenges have affected us all.

 STAGE ONE: COMPLETED